Covid update: Three new cases in MIQ

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-There are three new positive cases of Covid-19 to report in managed isolation since the Ministry of Health's statement yesterday.
+There are three new positive cases of Covid-19 in managed isolation since yesterday.

 One case flew from India, testing positive on day 17, and is a contact of a person who tested positive on April 7.